 Streaming output for language models

-Posted by @zeke
+Posted August 14, 2023 by

 You know when you're using ChatGPT or Vercel's AI playground and it returns an animated response, rendered word by word?
 That's not just a dramatic visual effect to make it look like there's a robot typing on the other side of the conversation.
 That's actually the language model generating tokens one at a time, and streaming them back to you while it's running.